yboodhan/yash-yoga/README.md

+A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, and a link to the live site.

 # express-auth

 This is the basic starting code for projects.
 It is a skeleton node/express app with basic local user authentication.
 It exists so that *I don't have to start from scratch on my projects*.